Connecting to Container Registry from Virtual Private Cloud

 -

-Assign the service account the administrator role for the folder:
+Assign the administrator role for the folder to the service account:

 Management consoleCLIAPI- In the management console

-, select the folder where the service account is located. - Go to the Access bindings tab.
+, select your infrastructure folder. - Navigate to the Access bindings tab.

 - Select